Learning | Meditation | Paragliding | Sightseeing | Volunteering | Walks & Treks

 - Further afield in Baijnath, the 800-year-old Shiva temple is well worth a visit.

-The Dharmalaya Institute offers volunteer and service-learning opportunities for short- and long-term visitors.
-Activities include green building (traditional adobe and bamboo eco-construction), organic farming, tree planting, trail building, etc. The best times to volunteer are October-December and March-May, but work can be done year-round for those who don’t mind the cold of winter and the rain of the monsoon season.
-Tent accommodation on donation basis.
-See Dharmalaya’s volunteer page for details.
+The Dharmalaya Institute offers volunteer and service-learning opportunities (by application only, minimum three-week commitment required).
+Activities include earthen building (traditional adobe and bamboo eco-construction), organic farming, tree planting, trail building, etc. See Dharmalaya’s volunteer page for details.

 Walking: Day Hikes & Longer Treks in the Bir Area